-You can follow these step by step instructions for making Tissue Paper “Painted” Poinsettias.
-This activity is so easy and simple that no matter your skill level, beautiful flowers are created every time.
+You can follow these step-by-step instructions for making tissue paper “painted” poinsettias.
+This activity is so easy and simple that no matter what your child’s skill level is, beautiful flowers are created every time.
 These aren’t what you may generally think of when tissue paper and flowers are used in the same sentence.
-These flowers are made from tissue paper, yes, but they are made by adding layers and glue for a petal over petal effect.
+These flowers are made from tissue paper, yes, but they are made by adding layers and glue for a petal-over-petal effect.

 - white multimedia paper

 - tissue paper– green, pink, red, yellow

 - watered down Elmer’s glue

 - felt tip art pens